kaitlyntorres/2-DO/README.md

 Run main.py and click on the localhost

 # Guide
-Upon launching the app, users will be able to login if they have previosuly created an account or signup if they are a new user.\n Once the user is auththenticated, they will be able to  see all the tasks they have added, if they added any at all.
-Below this is a form that users fill out to add a task.
-The form consist of title, description, date and time, tag, priority, and status.
+Upon launching the app, users will be able to login if they have previosuly created an account or signup if they are a new user.<br> Once the user is auththenticated, they will be able to  see all the tasks they have added, if they added any at all.
+These tasks will be shown in two tables, one with complete tasks and one with incomplete tasks.<br> Below this is a form that users fill out to add a task.
+The form consist of title, description, date and time, tag, priority, status, and notification time (optional).
 Once added, the task will automatically be placed with the other tasks to view.
 Users will have the ability to delete any tasks that no longer need, as well as edit any part of the tasks created.
-Users can also sort by date and time, so the tasks that need to be completed the soonest will appear on the top.
+Users can also sort by title name, date/time, tag, priority, and status.
+If a user added a notification time, a popup will appear on that day and time with a notifcation that their task is due. <br> If users want to see their tasks in a different view, users will be able to export their tasks into an excel file.
+The file will be titled with the User's first and last name and will consist of three sheets: One with all tasks, one with complete tasks, and one with incompleet tasks.

 # Sprints